-I mainly use the V-Control app on my iPad to control my Pro Tools system.
+I use the V-Control app on my iPad to control my Pro Tools system.
 It allows me to rest my hand from mousing around all day.
 It is more affordable solution instead of a hardware controller which can also take up some desktop space.

-I mainly use the V-Control to change volumes on my session.
+Of course, the main purpose of the V-Control to change volumes on my session.
 Thanks to the multi finger grab functionality which enables me to control more than one fader at a time.
 Definitely not possible when using the mouse.

 I also love using the programmable softkeys which definitely speed things up recalling all my favorite functionality.
 Having a touch screen is definitely an advantage as it allows me to focus more on playing instead of fiddling around with key commands.